 - affords opportunity for improvement.1

 In contrast, the sneaky smart manager is a lazy person who would rather short-circuit the performance management process than do the more challenging aspects of his (or her) job.
-Faced with a disliked or low-performing employee, he/she, instead, invests in strategies to get rid of the "problem" employee.
+Faced with a disliked or low-performing employee, he/she instead invests in strategies to get rid of the "problem" employee.

 He/she is often poorly skilled at addressing subordinates' training and developmental needs or at managing altogether.
 Thus, it's easier for him/her to blame the employee than double down on managing.

-1. Conflict Avoidance
+Conflict and Consequence Avoidance

 An employee who feels they have been "forced" to quit may complain of constructive discharge, meaning it was not their free and voluntary choice to resign, but because the employer deliberately made working conditions so intolerable that any reasonable person would have felt obligated to make such a change.2 Constructive discharge is often challenging to prove, however.

-Important Note: If you have questions about your particular situation, always consult an attorney in your jurisdiction — preferably before you quit.
+Important Note: If you have questions about your particular situation, always consult an attorney in your jurisdiction, preferably before you quit.

 Are You Being Targeted?

-Below are 12 ways that sneaky smart managers typically use to target unwanted employees.
+Below are 12 ways that sneaky and smart managers typically use to target unwanted employees.
 They cleverly wear down disliked and low-performing employees until they shout "mercy" with a resignation letter.
 Chances are, if you truly are an unwanted employee, then you'll recognize more than a few techniques.